assimp/assimp-docs/source/about/introduction.rst

 "SOME_PATH" is a path to your cmake android toolchain script.

-The build script for this port is based on [android-cmake](https://github.com/taka-no-me/android-cmake).
+The build script for this port is based on `Android-CMake <https://github.com/taka-no-me/android-cmake>`_.
 See its documentation for more Android-specific cmake options (e.g. -DANDROID_ABI for the target ABI).

 Code